P0L3NARUBA/win-2k3-build-guide/README.md

 :end
 ```
 5. Save the file
-6. Open the bat file as Administrator and wait till everything done
+6. Open the bat file and wait till everything done
 7. Right Click to the source folder and untick the "Read-only" setting and press "Apply"
 8. Extract the contents of **win2003_prepatched_v10a.zip** to **D:\srv03rtm** Location
 9. Create a new folder inside the source folder and name it as **certutil** and put everything inside of **win-2k3-certutil** to that new folder